 SRNAs are health professionals who offer nursing care services to older residents.
-A State Registered Nurse Aide is not a licensed healthcare professional, but the individual has undergone an approved training and competency exam program.
+A state registered nurse aide is not a licensed healthcare professional, but the individual has undergone an approved training program and competency exam.

 What Are the Typical Responsibilities of an SRNA?

-A State Registered Nurse Aide assists patients with direct health care needs, often under a Registered Nurse’s direction.
-The typical responsibilities include:
+A state registered nurse aide assists patients with direct health care needs, often under a registered nurse’s direction.
+The typical responsibilities of SRNAs include:

 What Are the Requirements to Become an SRNA?

-6. After completing the nurse aide training and competency evaluation program (NATCEP) successfully, your name will be added to the state’s nurse aide registry, and you can begin looking for nursing assistant jobs.
+After completing the nurse aide training and competency evaluation program (NATCEP) successfully, your name will be added to the state’s nurse aide registry, and you can begin looking for nursing assistant jobs.

-SRNA helps patients with essential services carry out daily tasks they struggle to complete, including bathing, dressing, eating, changing bed linen, and getting in and out of bed.
+An SRNA helps patients with essential services carry out daily tasks they struggle to complete, including bathing, dressing, eating, changing bed linens, and getting in and out of bed.

-SRNAs are paid more for working at night, weekends, and overtime.
-If you find the work hours comfortable, you can have more time off for family or pursue additional education.
+SRNAs are paid more for working at night, on weekends, and overtime.
+If you find the work hours comfortable, you can have more time off for family or to pursue additional education.

 Pay for SRNAs in Kentucky varies according to skill level, location, and years of experience.
-On average, SRNAs earn an average of $27.26 per hour, $4,725 per month, and $56,703 annually, according to ZipRecruiter.
-(Although with IntelyCare, SRNAs can earn 25% more than that!)
-Some other important factors that affect the pay are the number of hours you work weekly and your location.
+On average, the salary for nursing assistants in that state is $32,180 per year and $15.50 per hour.
+Some other important factors that affect the pay are the number of hours you work weekly and the facility in which you work.

 Looking to Become an SRNA?

-The job of a State Registered Nurse Aide is rewarding, challenging, and fast-paced.
-If you wish to become one, prepare for busy work hours as there is never a dull moment.
+The job of a state registered nurse aide is rewarding, challenging, and fast-paced.
+If you wish to become a nursing assistant, prepare for busy work hours, as there is never a dull moment.
 Honing your professional skills will help you bring your best and give the best care to patients.
 Continuous learning will help you grow professionally and position you for career advancement.
-Be a patient listener, use your communication skills, and find a job that allows you to maintain a work/life balance.
+Be a patient listener, use your communication skills, and find a job that allows you to maintain a work-life balance.